carbon-language/carbon-lang/llvm/docs/PDB/TpiStream.rst

 of such records (e.g. the length of the array) can be determined by computing the value ``Header.TypeIndexEnd - Header.TypeIndexBegin``.

-log(n) random access is provided by way of the Type Index Offsets array (if present) described previously.
+O(log(n)) access is provided by way of the Type Index Offsets array (if present) described previously.